All Episodes

 It wasn't just Mexico.

-It was a combination of illegals who would be made legal via the uh amnesty that nobody wants to call amnesty policy, uh and an increase in the number of legal immigrants.
+It was a combination of illegals who would be made legal via the amnesty that nobody wants to call amnesty policy and an increase in the number of legal immigrants.

-So we're not gonna have to annex Mexico.
+So we're not going to have to annex Mexico.

-Although, you know as far as the Democrats are concerned, I don't think you can pick out a bit of difference in what their future is.
+Although, as far as the Democrats are concerned, I don't think you can pick out a bit of difference in what their future is.

-And then then, and then Democrats I'm of course I'm being facetious here.
+And then Democrats, of course I'm being facetious here.

-Uh they're just sitting back and watching as spectators and then lobbying their usual bromides of the Republicans racist, insensitive, cold hearted, cruel, etc.
+They're just sitting back and watching as spectators and then lobbying their usual bromides of the Republicans, racist, insensitive, cold-hearted, cruel, etc.

 Carol in Omaha, you're next on the EIB network.